illescasDaniel/CrossCompilation/README.md

 # CrossCompilation
-Compile programs for macOS, Linux and Windows from your mac
+Compile C or C++ programs for macOS, Linux and Windows from your mac

 Instructions
 ------------